sushiswap/sushi-docs/docs/Tutorials/How to participate in a Miso auction.md

 **_Please take your time and do your due diligence before committing to any auction!_**

-Once you feel confident that you have all the information needed and want to move forward with participating in the auction, scroll up and enter the amount of tokens you want to commit into the auction.
-Before being able to participate, you first will need to approve the auction contract (if spending ETH you will not need to approve); once done you can finally commit!
+Once you feel confident that you have all of the information needed and want to move forward with participating in the auction, scroll up and enter the amount of tokens you want to commit into the auction.
+Before being able to participate, you first will need to approve the auction contract (if spending $ETH you will not need to approve); once done you can finally commit!

 <img src='/img/tutimg/htpiama/htpiama6.png' alt="" width="50%" />

 _Auction Approval_

 Congratulations!
-You have now successfully participated in a MISO auction, go kill some time and come back once the auction has ended; if it is successful, you will be able to claim your tokens!
+You have now successfully participated in a MISO auction, go kill some time and come back once the auction has ended - if it is successful, you will be able to claim your tokens!
 If the auction failed, you will still be able to get your initial investment back.